Updated: Aug 27, 2021

 *Not for women who are pregnant or breastfeeding.
 Take with food if stomach upset occurs.

 I hope that these suggestions can give you some hope as you navigate the waters of the menopausal transition.
-As I mentioned in the beginning of the article, most of these mood swings can be addressed by getting to the root which we will be doing on the 25th in the Naturally Healthy Menopause Masterclass.
-Be sure to save your seat so you don’t miss this life-changing event!
+As I mentioned in the beginning of the article, most of these mood swings can be addressed by getting to the root which we do in the Naturally Healthy Menopause Masterclass.